Andrey Armyagov - Fotolia

 Enterprises across Australia’s industries are expected to benefit from the partnership, which will enable them to track assets remotely using low-cost, long-battery life sensors over long distances.

 Myriota is a growing player in Australia’s space industry that specialises in satellite communications for the IoT.
-It plans to expand its fleet of satellites to 25 by 2022 and will provide sensor connectivity for future space missions conducted by the Australian Space Agency.
+It plans to expand its fleet satellites to 25 by 2022 and will provide sensor connectivity for future space missions conducted by the Australian Space Agency.

-“Remote connectivity has long been the missing piece of the puzzle for IoT across industries like logistics and farming, and we are thrilled to partner with Optus Business to provide a comprehensive connectivity offering,” he said.
+“Remote connectivity has long been the missing piece the puzzle for IoT across industries like logistics and farming, and we are thrilled to partner with Optus Business to provide a comprehensive connectivity offering,” he said.

 “Previously, satellite connectivity has not been available or affordable for businesses with remote assets, but nanosatellites are providing a more attainable and affordable solution.